 Problem-solving and ill-defined goals

 In problem-solving activities, the clear definition of a goal is the sine qua non for taking any action.
 In some cases, a goal can be so well defined as to immediately suggest a possible solution or at least a strategy to achieve that.
-Therefore, the possibility to come up with a creative idea is drastically reduced.
+Therefore, the possibility of coming up with a creative idea is drastically reduced.

 Problem-learning